Updated: October 31, 2016

 Tracking information for our site

-This type of information relates to how many views are associated with each TED Talk, how many pages are liked, and/or other areas of the site that automatically store non-personal information about the sites’ usage, popularity or positive or negative impact.
+This type of information relates to how many views are associated with each TED Talk, how many times talks are saved or favorited, and/or other areas of the site that automatically store non-personal information about the sites’ usage, popularity or positive or negative impact.
 We perform statistical analyses of users of the site, and their viewing and participation patterns, for product development purposes and to generally inform advertisers about the nature of our audience.

 We keep track of how often our audience engages with TED and do not share contact information with our advertisers.